SUCCESS IS

 • PSLO #1: Dental hygiene students will systematically plan and manage patient treatment by applying the Dental Hygiene Process of Care.

-• PSLO #2: Dental hygiene students will recognize medical and dental conditions requiring special precautions or considerations
+• PSLO #2: Dental hygiene students will recognize medical and dental conditions requiring special precautions or considerations.

 • PSL0 #3: Dental hygiene students will analyze and interpret assessment data to formulate a dental hygiene diagnosis.